The purpose of ‘GIO land’

 All of the Copernicus services need access to in-situ data in order to ensure an efficient and effective use of Copernicus space data.
-EEA has been tasked with the coordination of the GMES/Copernicus in-situ component through the GISC project.
-In support of the Copernicus unit within DG Enterprise and Industry of the EC, the project explores how a future management (governance, architecture) of the in-situ component during an operational phase might best be achieved.
+EEA was tasked with the coordination of the Copernicus in-situ component through the GISC project (2010-2013).
+In support of the Copernicus unit within DG Enterprise and Industry of the EC, the project explored how a future management (governance, architecture) of the in-situ component during an operational phase might best be achieved.
 More information can be found on the GISC website:

 Cooperation with participating countries

 Eionet countries have the opportunity to participate in GIO land pan-European activities.
-For the production of the HRLs, cooperation is scheduled and has started in the verification, enhancement and dissemination phases.
+For the production of the HRLs, cooperation has started in the verification, enhancement and dissemination phases.
 Furthermore, CLC products will be produced by EEA member and participating countries.
 Embedding the CLC products in the Copernicus land monitoring service is a major step forward for a systematically repeated and sustainable provision of land cover information over Europe.
-17 grant agreements for an action with NRCs Land Cover have been signed in 2012, and remaining ones are being processed this year.
+17 grant agreements for an action with NRCs Land Cover were signed in 2012, and remaining ones were processed in 2013.

 More information on GIO land